openstack-k8s-operators/cinder-operator/CONTRIBUTING.md

 test an existing PR that has dependencies.
 Check the [Testing PR section in the hack documentation](hack/README.md#testing-prs) for additional information.

+### Debugging

+When working on the cinder-operator there will be times where things won't work as expected and we'll need to debug things.

+In the [debugging article](docs/dev/debug.md) we present some ideas to help you figure things out.

 ### Pull Requests

 While the pull request flow is used for submitting new issues and for